waleediqbal1/Git-Learning-and-Installation-/README.md

 But hold on see our repository is empty no data or file is in it if we see because same like creating a new folder it is empty.
 Now bitbucet give's us two ways to use this repository .

+## 1st Option:

-- We clone(copy) this repository on our machine for that we have to select ( I'm starting from scratch ) from gitbucket.
+We clone(copy) this repository on our machine for that we have to select ( I'm starting from scratch ) from gitbucket.

 ## I'm starting from scratch